 One thing is for certain: Herbie's People is still a great rock'n'roll band today.

 Many thanks to Michael (playing the black-and-white guitar) for contributing this feature.
-Visit Michael's website to view some of his beautiful photos and read about his literary influences.
+Herbie's People website.

 More about the group and their Knees Club membership, is in the Fab Forty for 19th February 1967.